TheMindVirus/metaverse/README.md

 The `search` tools were added and customised initially to check if a logo had already been added or not. \
 There may be other potential uses and optimisations for the search tool. \

 The `cross` tool was added to make selecting 2 random logos and combining them together easier to do. \
 It may also have a variety of potential uses and added features that have yet to be written.

+You can add your own custom tools with their own unique names using the included Python script. \
+An example of a tool you may want to add is a "Dots on a Circle" graph representing links between universes.

 ## Notes